-If we have a collection of primary sources by one author and edited by a scholar, the order is slightly different.
+If we have a collection of primary sources by one author, edited by someone, the order is slightly different.
 First, we name the author and the poem or story (in quotation marks!), then we add the editor's name.

 Kincaid, Jamaica.
 'Girl' The Vintage Book of Contemporary American Short Stories, edited by Tobias Wolff, Vintage, 1994, 306-7.
 Web.